samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.

+# Troubleshoot
+* Cannot connect to Wi-Fi
+	* To work around this, manually connect using the "Other" option in the Wi-Fi menu bar or manually add the network in the "Network" preference pane.

 # Supplemental Guide: Assigning an ACPI Name